Your Health and Mental Wellbeing

 Know Dementia Memory Moments Café in Haywards Heath

-Meets every first Saturday every month between 2pm and 4pm.
+Meets every first Saturday and third Tuesday of every month between 2pm and 4pm.

 Everyone is welcome - especially those with memory problems and their carer.
 For more information - please take a look at the Dementia Memory Moments Café leaflet.